buppyio/bpy/doc/bpy_browse.1.md

 # Example

-Run a local webserver where you can browse the bpy file system
+Run a local webserver where you can browse the bpy file system:

 ```
 $ bpy browse